I still remember the first action camera I had was an SJCAM SJ4000 and at that time, it was one of the best action cameras in the market.

 The new SJ8 action cams series consist of 3 action cams, each at a different price point and with a different target audience in mind.

-The SJ8 action cams closely resembles the action cams by Yi Technology, which features an entry level model, the SJ8 Air, the slightly beefier
+The SJ8 action cams closely resembles the action cams by Yi Technology, which features an entry level model, the SJ8 Air (Yi Lite), the slightly beefier SJ8 Plus (Yi 4K) an finally their flagship model, the SJ8 Pro.

 Without further ado, let me give you my honest opinion on the SJ8 Pro!